prescriptiveanalytics/python-package-template/README.md

    ```sh
    cruft create -f https://github.com/prescriptiveanalytics/python-package-template
    ```
+3. Ensure `poetry.lock` file is generated (by running poetry install)
-3. Install the environment with `poetry install` and create a container using `docker build -f Dockerfile-test .`
+4. Install the environment with `poetry install` and create a container using `docker build -f Dockerfile-test .`
-4. [Optional] Update your project template by running `cruft update`
+5. [Optional] Update your project template by running `cruft update`

 ## Parameters